shanefujs/reactfolio/README.md

     - make pre-push executable: `chmod +x .git/hooks/pre-push`

 5. Done 🚀.
-Every time you push to master, a workflow will be triggered to deploy your page to https://<user_name>.github.io/reactfolio/
+Every time you push a change to master, a workflow will be triggered to deploy your page to https://<user_name>.github.io/reactfolio/

 ## 📁 Folder structure